VR-Moria/OSVR-Installer/README.md

 prerequisites described below) assuming that the system has a compiler and CMake installed.

-It places all DLLs and executables in the INSTALL/bin directory under the build directory (including the samples and test programs if they are configured in the build), the headers in INSTALL/include and the libraries in INSTALL/lib.
+It places all executables in the INSTALL/bin directory under the build directory (including the samples and test programs if they are configured in the build), the headers in INSTALL/include and the libraries in INSTALL/lib.